Emory-OMOP/mmm-vocabulary-mapping/README.md

 | Exact match | **80.0%** | 57.0% |
 | Broad match | **51.0%** | 32.4% |

-The winning configuration was deliberately simple: **one isolated, asynchronous API call per source row** to a FastAPI webapp running a Claude (Opus) MCP tool-loop against the `ohdsi-vocab` retrieval/grounding server, followed by **deterministic re-validation** of every emitted `concept_id` against the OMOP vocabulary.
+The final configuration was deliberately simple: **one isolated, asynchronous API call per source row** to a FastAPI webapp running a Claude (Opus) MCP tool-loop against the `ohdsi-vocab` retrieval/grounding server, followed by **deterministic re-validation** of every emitted `concept_id` against the OMOP vocabulary.
 No subagent orchestration.

 ## Architecture — three layers